 This schedule allows for 100% of capital to be returned upon the death of an investor for up to half of the investor’s life expectancy, after which the maximum drops down to the amount given by an even decline in capital over the investor’s life expectancy.

-If the capital access provided by the lifetime annuity is above the amount in the schedule, the amount assessed will be that higher value.
+If the capital access provided by the lifetime annuity is above the amount in the schedule, the amount assessed under the new assets test will be that higher value.

 Summary of new tests versus old tests

-The new income test will in almost all cases provide a less favourable treatment than the old income test.
+The new income test will, in almost all cases, provide a less favourable treatment than the old income test.

 Results of new tests versus old tests